Go Back

 Step 3

-• Pour the marinade into a small saucepan, and set aside.
 Remove the duck breasts, and season with kosher salt and black pepper.
 Place skin-side down, in a cold, cast-iron skillet, and cook on medium-low heat, rotating occasionally, for 15-20 minutes, or until the fat is rendered and the skin is golden brown.

-prepared chicken breast for duck à l’orange or orange duck
+prepared duck breast for duck à l’orange

 • Turn the duck skin-side up, cover, and cook until rare, 3-5 minutes (the meat will register about 125°F, or 52°C).
 Remove the duck from the pan and allow it to rest while you prepare the sauce.